canonical/starlark/doc/safety/README.md

 [^5]: While it is true that fibers or coroutines *in general* do not depend on the platform, some implementations still rely on details to ease the job of the compiler or overcome certain compiler limitations (like the lack of coroutines).

 [^6]: Since a cancellation token (or abort signal) can be given a timeout, cooperative (or best-effort) cancellation manages *time* as well as some other sources of cancellation.

+[^7]: In this case, the term *execution thread* refers to the logical execution of a group of routines, not the OS thread facility.

+[^8]: While never counting memory releases may seem problematic, in practice, it is significant primarily for long-running routines.
+Usually, Arenas follow the same approach, never releasing memory during their lifetime but doing so in a single operation when the Arena itself is discarded.